dmbarbour/awelon/AboutAO.md

 * opportunity for discovery, reuse, knowledge sharing
 * leads naturally towards dense namespace, terse code

-Flat namespaces have one great, classical and well known weakness.
-Risk-averse developers will tend to use long disambiguating words, i.e. including the name of the project, framework, library, or DSL.
-This leads to phrases such as `foo.projectQux bar.projectQux baz.projectQux` that are verbose and almost intolerable to read or write.
+Flat namespaces have one well known weakness: name collisions are easy on a global scale.
+Risk-averse developers will tend to use long disambiguating words, i.e. resulting in phrases such as `foo.projectQux bar.projectQux baz.projectQux` that grow verbose and almost intolerable to read or write.

-Fortunately, we can mitigate *or even reverse* this weakness in context of a modern development environment.
-An AO editor can recognize common prefixes or suffixes and hide them on render, instead disambiguating by user-configurable styles and colors.
+Fortunately, we can mitigate *or even reverse* this weakness in context of a rich development environment.

+An AO editor can recognize common prefixes or suffixes.
+Instead of rendering the full word, we could disambiguate using color or style.
+For example, `foo.projectQux` might render simply as `foo`, but in color blue.
 Similarly, on edit, auto-complete features with fuzzy find can simplify discovery and use of long words.

-Developers are thus free to use a new suffix for each project or framework as a pseudo-namespace.
-When functionality proves to be more widely useful, it can later be refactored into a more generic space.
+Style configurations could be sensitive to the user and active project.

+This technique can feasibly *improve* readability, by enabling developers to see by color which words belong to which frameworks or libraries, and easily visualize how code is coupled.
+Thus, developers are encouraged to simply use a new suffix for words in a new project or framework.
+Widely useful code can be discovered and refactored later.

 ## Multi-Stack Environment

 Just as developers operate on a tacit dictionary, AO words and literals operate on a tacit value.
-The latter value is structured and can often be understood as modeling an 'environment' for computation - e.g. a stack, or multiple stacks.
+The value is structured and can often be understood as modeling an 'environment' for computation - e.g. a stack, or multiple stacks.
 The structure of this environment is determined by convention.
-However, changes are expensive, requiring widespread edits to data shuffling words.
+However, changing convention can be expensive, requiring widespread edits to data shuffling words.

 Based on a few experiments, I recommend the following as a flexible starting model for most AO systems: